 AMBA saw the direction of travel for the industry, they knew there was a great hunger for the online programmes, but they were nervous – I think – about this interaction requirement.
 They wanted a clear demonstration and someone to deliver it, and we did.”

 So, what of the future?
 Michael says he is always looking to improve the courses in any way he can:

 “As a university, we offer value by guiding the student on a path through the content.
 We also have a charter - we can assess and award degrees - and that gives us a distinctive advantage over other providers.

 I’m constantly searching for new technology.
 In my next operations module, we’re going to use a 360-degree camera.
 I want to show things like factory environments and service processes, where students can move around and be part of an operation.”

-If you would like more information about our Online MBA, or Online MSc International Business, please fill out the request for information form or call +44 (0) 800 032 7101 to speak with a member of our Admissions Team.
+If you would like more information about our Online MBA, or Online MSc International Business, please fill out our request for information form or call +44 (0) 800 032 7101 to speak with a member of our Admissions Team.